SemanticSearch-ai/api.semanticsearch.ai/README.md

 # Semantic Search API

+### Build a Zero-Cost Semantic Search Engine with Cloudflare Workers

 This project provides a production-ready semantic search engine built entirely on Cloudflare's free-tier infrastructure.

-By leveraging Cloudflare Workers and Vectorize, it offers powerful semantic search capabilities without any hosting costs.

 The API follows OpenAPI specifications with full Swagger documentation available at `/swagger.json`, making it easy to integrate and use in your applications.

-## Build a Zero-Cost Semantic Search Engine with Cloudflare Workers
+## Installation

+### Option 1: One-Click Deploy
 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/SemanticSearch-ai/api.semanticsearch.ai.git)

-By clicking the button above, you can deploy the API server to Cloudflare Workers.
-It's free and easy to set up.

-Once deployed, you can set the API key in your application using the `API_KEY` environment variable.

-## Deploy from command line
+Before deployment, create a Vectorize index as described in step 4 below.

+### Option 2: Manual Setup
 1. Sign up for [Cloudflare Workers](https://workers.dev).
 The free tier is more than enough for most use cases.
 2. Clone this project and install dependencies with `pnpm install`
 3. Run `wrangler login` to login to your Cloudflare account in wrangler